-Considering that lot of us battle with introversion, yet around two percent of the population experiences the harsh effects of avoidant identity issue.
+Considering that a lot of us battle with introversion, yet around two percent of the population experiences the harsh effects of avoidant identity issues.
 Extraordinary shyness and fear of dismissal make it troublesome for a few people to cooperate socially and professionally.

-Avoidant personality disorder is a psychiatric condition described by a lifelong array of extreme social self-consciousness, feelings of ineffectiveness and sensitivity to rejection.
-A person who suffers for this disorder may avoid work activities or decline job offers because of fear of being criticized or failure from others.
-They may be repressed in any social situations as a result of low morale and feeling of ineffectiveness.
-In addition to that they may be obsessed with their own imperfections and form relationships with others only if they think they will not be rejected.
-Failure and rejection are so difficult to these individuals to accept that they will embrace solitude rather than risk trying to associate with others.
+An avoidant personality disorder is a psychiatric condition described by a lifelong array of extreme social self-consciousness, feelings of ineffectiveness and sensitivity to rejection.
+A person who suffers from this disorder may avoid work activities or decline job offers because of fear of being criticized or failure from others.
+They may be repressed in any social situation as a result of low morale and a feeling of ineffectiveness.
+In addition to that, they may be obsessed with their own imperfections and form relationships with others only if they think they will not be rejected.
+Failure and rejection are so difficult for these individuals to accept that they will embrace solitude rather than risk trying to associate with others.
 Approximately two percent of the populations, equally divided between the sexes, have this disorder.

 Common signs of avoidant personality disorder consist of:

 - No close associate